What’s a merit increase, and should your business use them?

 However, that doesn’t mean these types of raises aren’t effective in boosting employee retention.

-If you give raises for employees who stay at the company for a long time, word will get out, and you’ll have an easier time attracting talent.
+If you give raises to employees who stay at the company for a long time, word will get out, and you’ll easily attract talent.

 As long as you have the budget capacity to administer raises, you should consider handing them out even if they aren’t merit-based.